Keizertimes | Keizer, Oregon Newspaper | News • People

+By ERIC A. HOWALD Of the Keizertimes For the second time in six years, the McNary Estates Home Owners Association (HOA) was found to have discriminated against a disabled resident – this time for refusing to accommodate parking of a RV deemed medically necessary for a woman suffering from a variety of ailments.
+U.S. District […]

+By ERIC A. HOWALD Of the Keizertimes When Jason and Katie Lawrence moved into 2660B Edison Street in Eugene in late 2011, they couldn’t help but notice the memorial hanging on the fence of their neighbor’s home in 2660A.
+The memorial was for Colby Casto, the older brother of 12-year-old Caden Berry whose mother is […]

-Written by Eric Howald / Filed in Community, People, Top Stories
+Written by Derek Wiley / Filed in Community, People, Schools, Top Stories

+By DEREK WILEY Of the Keizertimes Ashton Thomas, a senior, who made his musical debut in the McNary High School drama department as a freshman in Urinetown, isn’t ready to say goodbye to the Ken Collins Theater.
+“It’s going to be hard to leave this behind because this has been such a cool place for […]

-Written by Eric Howald / Filed in Community, People, Schools, Top Stories
+Written by Eric Howald / Filed in General, Government, News, Top Stories

 Keizer native competes on Steve Austin show...

-St. Edwards Catholic Church is hosting a blood drive on Thursday, Jan.
-26 from 12:30...

-By DEREK WILEY Of the Keizertimes Principal Erik Jespersen wants McNary High School to be...
+By DEREK WILEY Of the Keizertimes McNary looked more like the team coming off a...

+By DEREK WILEY Of the Keizertimes McNary’s girls basketball team has found the key to...

 By DEREK WILEY Of the Keizertimes SALEM—As McNary junior Sarah Eckert swam the final laps...

-By DEREK WILEY Of the Keizertimes SALEM—The game started just like most of McNary’s.
-Celtics...

-By DEREK WILEY Of the Keizertimes SALEM—Still looking for a second scorer behind Sydney Hunter,...
+By DEREK WILEY Of the Keizertimes After nearly a month-long break from competition, McNary got...

-By DEREK WILEY Of the Keizertimes ALBANY—McNary went into the Northwest Duals having not wrestled...

-Parks and cops?
-Parks or cops?
-One little word can make a...
+As you read this the 45th president of the United States has...

 July 12, 1941 – Dec.
 18, 2016...